Open-Streaming-Platform/open-streaming-platform/README.md

 * [NGINX-RTMP-Module] - NGINX Module for RTMP/HLS/MPEG-DASH live streaming
 * [Socket.io] - Real-Time Communications Engine Between Client and Server
 * [Flask Socket.io] - Interface Socket.io with Flask
+* [hls.js] - Handles the HTML5 Video Playback of HLS video streams
+* [Font Awesome] - Interface Icons and Such

 And OSP itself is open source with a [public repository](https://gitlab.com/Deamos/flask-nginx-rtmp-manager) on Gitlab.